Rishab/vimeo-coding-challenge/README.md

 `npm install --save react-bootstrap`

-If you still run into trouble, delete the node_modules folder and reinstall it by running `install node` in the directory with the app.
+If you still run into trouble, delete the node_modules folder and reinstall it by running `npm install` in the directory with the app.
 Afterwards, the app should run correctly.

+Please email me at rishab.chawla@rutgers.edu if you run into issues.